thunderheadone/one-sdk-ios/TROUBLESHOOTING-GUIDE.md

 ![Thunderhead SDK](images/Thunderhead_Logo.png)

-The Thunderhead SDK for iOS Troubleshooting Guide for Common Implementation Issues.
+The Thunderhead SDK for iOS Troubleshooting Guide for common implementation issues.

 - [Installation and archiving troubleshooting](#installation-and-archiving-troubleshooting)
   * [No such module 'Thunderhead' Xcode compile error](#no-such-module--thunderhead--xcode-compile-error)